Binary vision: The merging black hole binary mass distribution via iterative density estimation: Results from GWTC-3

 With these technical choices, we perform 1500 reweighting iterations in total, the first 600 using the Markov chain (i.e.\ the immediately preceding rate estimate) for sample draw weights, and the remaining 900 using the buffer median estimate.

-Fig.~\ref{fig:twod_iterativerate} shows the rate estimate computed with iterative reweighting for BBH events in GWTC-3.
+Fig.~\ref{fig:twod_iterativerate} shows the rate estimate computed with iterative reweighting for BBH events in GWTC-3 (median over the last 900 iterations).
 The autocorrelations of optimal global bandwidth and sensitivity parameter $\alpha$ for the first 600 iterations are shown in Fig.~\ref{fig:correlationbwd}: the correlation drops close to $0$ at a lag of $\sim\,$30 iterations.

 The mass distribution shows several interesting features in addition to the expected peaks (overdensities) around primary masses of $\sim\!10\,\msun$ and $\sim\!35\,\msun$, with corresponding peaks over secondary mass.
 For primary masses $\sim\!35\,\msun$ up to $80\,\msun$, the most likely secondary mass is $\sim\!30\,$--$\,35\,\msun$.
 Thus, over this range the two component masses appear almost independently chosen.
-Around the $m_1 \sim 10\,\msun$ peak, there appears to be some \emph{anti-correlation} of the two components, i.e.\ higher $m_1$ favors lower $m_2$.
+Around the $m_1 \sim 10\,\msun$ peak, some \emph{anti-correlation} of the two components appears, i.e.\ higher $m_1$ favors lower $m_2$.
+We investigate the significance of this feature by calculating the median of the $m_2$ distribution as a function of primary mass, i.e.\ $m_{2}^{50\%}(m_1)$; this is a decreasing function over a range of $m_1$ from $\sim 14\,\msun$ for $90$--$95\%$ of our sample estimates, depending on the exact range of $m_1$ chosen.
+The anti-correlation is thus moderately but not highly significant.

 Between the two peaks the distribution of mass ratios appears broader than at either one \citep[as hinted at in][]{Tiwari:2023xff}, although the apparent trend is based on a small number of events.
 We also see a narrow lower density region just above the $\sim\!10\,\msun$ peak (cf.\ the local minimum at chirp mass $\sim\!11\,\msun$ in \citealt{Tiwari:2023xff}).

 We also integrated the 2-d KDE rate estimate numerically over both $m_1$ and $m_2$ to obtain merger rates over component mass.
 As shown in Fig.~\ref{fig:m1m21Drates}, we recover features consistent with the 2-d estimates and with other methods.
 Each component mass distribution appears well modelled by a combination of two Gaussian peaks and (broken) power laws.